privacycg/gpc-spec/README.md

 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to info@globalprivacycontrol.org.

 ## Getting Involved
-Please email info@globalprivacycontrol.org if you want more information or are interested in contributing.
+Please email info@globalprivacycontrol.org if you would like more information or are interested in contributing.

 ## License
 Apart from any logos or marks that may be contained in this repo, this work is licensed under a